hpcleuven/VscDocumentation/source/globus/local_endpoints.rst

 - From a browser log into Globus and in the File Manager navigate to :bgrnd1:`Endpoints`.
 Then select the :bgrnd1:`Administered by you` tab.

-.. image:: local_endpoints/endpoints1.png

 - To change the attributes of an endpoint click on its name.
 You can adjust a variety of settings like private or public, endpoint name, contact info, and encryption.

+.. image:: local_endpoints/endpoints1.png

+.. warning:: Users should use caution and carefully select the privacy permissions and attributes when creating enpdpoints on their personal computers.

 .. include:: links.rst